-Find the Hi-Pod Head in the case, and attach it to the opening at the top of the tubes with the mounting pedestal found at the bottom of the 'L' shape of the head.
+Find the Hi-Pod PRO Head in the case, and attach it to the opening at the top of the tubes with the mounting pedestal found at the bottom of the 'L' shape of the head.

 Once in place, use the ratchet at the top of the tubes to tighten and secure.
+Remember, the PRO wheel will be on the left side of the tubes.